jglouis/AL4T_2022/basics/Readme.md

 This document covers the most common sources of mistakes using Java.
 It is not intended to be a reference for the Java programming language.

+## Hands-on samples with unit tests

+A collection of tiny samples is available in `be.ecam.basics.samples.Samples` with unit tests in `basics/src/test/java/be/ecam/basics/samples/SamplesTest.java`.
+They illustrate common pitfalls such as:
+- casting and integer overflow/underflow
+- integer division truncation
+- floating-point precision (IEEE 754)
+- NaN comparison behavior
+- null handling and NullPointerException (checked vs unchecked)
+- checked exceptions enforcement
+- reference aliasing and mutability
+- string reference equality (==) vs content equality (equals)
+- autounboxing null leading to NPE

+How to run the tests for this module only:
+- Using Gradle Wrapper from the project root: `gradlew :basics:test`
+- Or from the `basics` directory: `gradlew test`

 ## The Java types

 Although Java possesses a static type system, there are some dangers that developer should be aware off.